tomzacchia/codewars/solutions/4kyu-sudoku-solution-validator.md

 In Sudoku a player wins the game if each row, each column and each subgrid (3x3 grid) contains unique values from 1 to 9.
 The data structure chosing to repesent the board is a 2D array, where the array and all sub arrays have a length of 9.

 Based on the win conditions listed above, my approach consisted of the following:
-* Use a functional programming approach to avoid mutating game data
+* Use a functional programming approach to avoid mutating original game data
-* Reorganize the data to get all the rows, columns and subgrids for validation
+* Reorganize the data to aggregate all the columns into a single array
+* Repeat previous step to aggreate all rows and subgrids into their respetive arrays
 * Validate that all rows, columns and subgrids contain unique values from 1 to 9

 ## Aggregating Rows and Columns
 It is relatively straightforward to aggregate all numbers in the same row or number into a subarray.
-This was accomplished by using a nested for-loop and pushing the current board values, ```board[row][col]```, into a specified subarray Below is the function for aggregating all columns.
+This was accomplished by using a nested for-loop and pushing the current board value, ```board[row][col]```, into a specified subarray.
+Below is the function for aggregating all columns.
 ```js
   function createColumnsArray(board) {
     var columnsArray = createEmptySubArrays();